Visiting medical students from the U.S. and Canada

 Diversity Visiting Scholars Subinternship Application

 The University of Washington Department of Psychiatry and Behavioral Sciences offers a funded Diversity Visiting Scholars Subinternship Program designed to give fourth-year medical students from backgrounds historically underrepresented in medicine the opportunity to experience the exceptional education in psychiatry offered by the University of Washington.
-To apply, complete the VSAS application and the additional documents required by the department.
+To apply, complete the VSLO application and the additional documents required by the department.

 Applications which do not have all required items included and complete will be treated as incomplete.
 No action will be taken on your application until it is complete.